Eleanor Douglas - Obituary

-In addition to her parents, she was preceded in death by her husband, Gerald "Hank" Douglas; grandson, Scott; brother, Bob Tuttle and two sisters, Oneita Cole and Jaunita Guthrie.
+In addition to her parents, she was preceded in death by her husband, Gerald "Hank" Douglas; grandson, Scott; brother, Bob Tuttle and 2 sisters, Oneita Cole and Jaunita Guthrie.

 The family would like to say a special thank you to Eleanor's aides, Jennie, Diane, Amber and Heather and to her hospice nurses, Melissa, Kim and Tammy.